Timeline of the 2022 Russian invasion of Ukraine: 7 March

 The Hostomel City Council announced that mayor Yuri Prilipko had been killed by Russian forces.
 Oleksandr Markushin, the mayor of Irpin, was meanwhile reported captured.

 Ukrainian armed forces stated that Russian forces had captured Vasylivka, Tokmak and Polohy.
 Vitaliy Kim, governor of Mykolaiv Oblast, said that Ukrainian forces had retaken Mykolaiv International Airport.
-The Ukrainian armed forces meanwhile said that they had retaken Chuhuiv in a counter-attack overnight, in addition to killing two Russian commanders.
+The Ukrainian armed forces, meanwhile, said that they had retaken Chuhuiv in a counterattack overnight, in addition to killing two Russian commanders.
 The Ukrainian Air Force also bombed the military airbase at the Russian-occupied Kherson International Airport.

 The Russian Defense Ministry stated that it would open six humanitarian corridors.
 The Ukrainian government criticised the announcement, since only two of them led to other Ukrainian territories, while the others led to Russia or Belarus.

 A US defense official stated that Russia had deployed nearly 100% of the forces it had amassed around Ukraine before the invasion and fired more than 625 missiles.

 The Ukrainian Ministry of Defence claimed that it had killed Russian Major General Vitaly Gerasimov near Kharkiv.
 He was found to be alive when he received the Order of Alexander Nevsky on 23 May, dismissing claims of his death.
 Later, BBC News Russian confirmed he was still alive.

 Two Russian missiles hit oil depots in Zhytomyr and Cherniakhiv, setting them ablaze.